nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.

 * Items in curly brackets are features that are currently work in progress. <br>
-  e.g `{t/TAG}` means that tagging someone has not yet been implemented, but are planned to be a feature.
+  e.g `{t/TAG}` means that tagging someone has not yet been implemented, but is planned to be a feature.

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.